iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today.md

 ### Where we are today: not a CSS purist yet

-There is still a lot missing at the moment before we can truly step away from SASS, especially when it comes to using variables in things such as media queries.
+There is still a lot missing at the moment before we can truly step away from Sass, especially when it comes to using variables in things such as media queries.
 But that doesn’t mean we can’t combine these two technologies.
 I love the idea behind Bootstrap and Tailwind as well, both of them are fantastic tools to get something done quickly, but as someone who likes a challenge when it comes to design, I mostly get the feeling I’m fighting against these libraries instead of them helping me out when a design gets a bit more tricky.

-I’m also a strong believer that clients will ask for more unique designs in the future, because at the moment there are a lot of webshops out there and a lot of them look more and less the same.
+I’m also a strong believer that clients will ask for more unique designs in the future because at the moment there are a lot of webshops out there and a lot of them look more and less the same.
 Design is emotion and emotion sells, and if every emotion looks the same, it’s a pale world (wide web).

 ## That’s it for part one